MileHacker Logo

 • Local Herbs: Vinagreira (sorrel) gives a distinct sour flavor.
 Jambu (electric daisy) causes a tingling sensation.

-• Fruits: Tropical fruits like caju, bacuri, juçara, and cupuaçu show up in juices, desserts, and salty or spicy dishes.
+• Fruits: Tropical fruits like caju, bacuri, juçara, and cupuaçu appear in juices, desserts, and savory dishes.

 Dining Customs